Why Aires Technology Does Not Require FCC Certification

 Outdated Regulations and Current Concerns

-In 2020, the Children’s Health Defense (CHD) brought a lawsuit against the FCC, stating the agency should have reviewed its 1996 health and safety recommendations for wireless technologies, including 5G.
-The U.S. Court of Appeals ruled in favor of the CHD in 2021, determining that the FCC ignored solid evidence of the harmful effects wireless technology can have on people - specifically children, who are more vulnerable to RF radiation because their brains are still developing.
+In 2020, the Children's Health Defense brought a lawsuit against the FCC stating the agency should have reviewed its 1996 health and safety recommendations for wireless technologies.
+The U.S. Court of Appeals ruled in favor of the CHD in 2021, determining that the FCC had ignored substantial evidence of non-thermal biological effects.
+Organizations including the American Academy of Pediatrics, state-level legislators, and public health advocacy groups have called for updated guidelines that better reflect current scientific understanding.

 Devices Subject to FCC Regulations